aimms/how-to/RemoveVeil.rst

 The example AIMMS project can be downloaded from :download:`Flow Shop - No Veil <Resources/AIMMSPRO/RemoveVeil/Downloads/4.
 Flow Shop - No Veil.zip>`

 ..
-Insert link to next article - click hear for if you want to have control on when to load results after a solve session.
+Insert link to next article - click here for if you want to have control on when to load results after a solve session.